Ronald Lewin: Education

 Lewin attended University of Oxford at The Queens College on an academic scholarship in 1932, having earned both the Hastings Scholar award and the Goldsmiths’ Exhibitioner award in Classics and Divinity.
-While there he earned double First honours in classical literature, history and philosophy.
+While there he earned a double first in classical literature, history and philosophy.
 His love of English literature endured throughout his life.

 Career

-Following his graduation in 1937 Lewin worked as an editorial assistant with the British publishing house of Jonathan Cape Limited.
-With the start of the Second World War in 1939 he joined the British Army, serving as an officer in the Royal Artillery.
-In North Africa he served under Montgomery, and was wounded at El Alamein.
-He returned to his field post and served with distinction in North Africa and Europe till the close of the war.
+Following his graduation in 1937, Lewin worked as an editorial assistant with the British publishing house of Jonathan Cape Limited.
+With the start of the Second World War in 1939, he joined the British Army serving as an officer in the Royal Artillery.
+In North Africa he served under Montgomery and was wounded at El Alamein.
+He returned to his field post and served with distinction in North Africa and Europe until the close of the war.

-Returning to England in 1946 he worked in the BBC Home service, initially as a producer.
-He was made chief of the BBC's domestic service in 1957, and remained at that position until his retirement from the BBC in 1965.
-In 1966 he returned to publishing, and was made editor at Hutchinson Publishing.
-He served in that capacity till 1969.
+Returning to England in 1946, he worked in the BBC Home Service, initially as a producer.
+He was made chief of the BBC's domestic service in 1957 and remained at that position until his retirement from the BBC in 1965.
+In 1966 he returned to publishing and was made editor at Hutchinson Publishing.
+He served in that capacity until 1969.

 Military historian

 Lewin did not begin writing books until the age of 54.
 He wrote ten books during his lifetime and was working on a one-volume history of World War II at the time of his death.
 His best-known book was Ultra Goes to War, an account written on the cipher breaking by which the Allies intercepted and broke the coded messages that the Germans transmitted by radio during World War II.
 His work on Ultra was the first to be based on official documents of the intelligence operation.

 Writing in a foreword to a book by Lewin, historian Max Hastings said "He quickly established a reputation as one of the major military writers of his generation."
 He went on to say "His biography of Slim was outstanding.
 His assessments of Churchill, Montgomery and Rommel at war are essential reading for students of the period."
 Lewin's biography of William Slim, titled Slim the Standard-Bearer, received the WH Smith Literary Award.

 In his reassessment of Rommel, University of Salford's Alaric Searle grouped Lewin's biography of Rommel with those of other former serving officers Desmond Young, Martin Blumenson, Kenneth Macksey, David Fraser and several others, whose work he dismissed as "effusive and often uncritical".
 Searle asserted these works were part of a group of writings that created a Rommel legend, a view that the Field Marshal was an apolitical, brilliant commander and a victim of the Third Reich due to his presumed participation in the 20 July plot to kill Adolf Hitler.
-Historian Patrick Major states that Lewin's biography of Rommel focused on his military career, presenting him strictly as a soldier.